AditiPandey568/Nginx-application-/README.md

-Exp Running Nginx Application using Docker and Managing Docker Volume
+Running Nginx Application using Docker and Managing Docker Volume
 ============================================================

 This demonstrates how to run an Nginx application using Docker and manage the Docker volume.